 In order to both protect the quality of PACES delivery and set realistic expectations for international candidates MRCP(UK) has decided to publish information about what it is doing to manage the demand for places from candidates in the UK and internationally.

-Since 2012 MRCP(UK) has increased the number of international places for PACES by 23%, through providing more examination days in existing centres, and by opening new centres in India, Myanmar, Sudan and Brunei.
+Since 2012 MRCP(UK) has increased the number of international places for PACES by 23%, through providing more examination days in existing centres, and by opening new centres in India, Myanmar, Sudan, Brunei and Qatar.
 In addition, further expansion is planned throughout 2015/16, which includes a strategy to target areas of highest demand.
 MRCP(UK) is committed to continuing to increase opportunities for international candidates over the next few years.

 Number of places in the UK

 MRCP(UK) has agreed to publish the number of places to be provided in the UK.
 In 2014 MRCP(UK) will undertake to provide no less than 3330 examination places in the UK.
 These places will be run all over the UK, throughout the year.
 MRCP(UK) will continue to strive to deliver more than the published number of places.